minprog/programmeren-1/problems/runoff/index.md

 As you write your code, consider these hints:

 * Recall that `candidate_count` stores the number of candidates in the election.
 * Recall that you can use `strcmp` to compare two strings.
+Note that `runoff.c` does not include `string.h` yet, so you'll have to add that include yourself.
 * Recall that `preferences[i][j]` stores the index of the candidate who is the `j`th ranked preference for the `i`th voter.
 </details>